BillsJ/achilles/README.md

 ### achilles.EventEmitter
 Inherits from Node's EventEmitter, and therefore all its methods.
 The constructor takes one argument, an element.
-Events assigned used `on`, can use event delegation.
+Event delegation can be used.
 Example:

 ```js
 var Main = new achilles.EventEmitter(document.querySelector("main"));